Specialities

 Students should seek shadowing opportunities for exposure to dermatology prior to clinical rotations.
 They should consider joining the Dermatology Interest Group.
 They are welcome to attend dermatology Grand Rounds.
 They should seek out research projects and/or dedicate time to perform research in the field.

-How do students best demonstrate their commitment to your specialty?
+What are the best ways for applicants to demonstrate commitment to your specialty?

 Electives Away

-General Comments(the importance of doing electives away for students applying to your specialty, how many they should do, why they should (or should not do).
+What is the importance of doing electives away for students applying to your specialty?

 How important is completing electives away for applicants applying to your specialty?